-We are delighted to welcome two new members to our Board of Directors.
+We are delighted to welcome two new members to our Board of Directors, Mark Greenburgh and Lou Hart.
 Each brings a fresh set of skills, enthusiasm and experience and expertise to our Board as we move into the next phase of our development.

 Mark Greenburgh is a solicitor specialising in equalities and discrimination law.
 He has practised for the past 18 years at an international law firm in the City of London, where he was the Head of the Public Sector Group.
 During this time Mark advised Local Authorities, Hospitals, Housing Associations, social care providers, Universities and Schools, and government agencies – and their employees, on a range of employment and equality issues.
 This has included, disability, race, sexual orientation and transgender discrimination cases.